Last updated on January 23rd, 2023 at 12:41 pm

 There are a number of options available for freelancers in Germany.

 You can choose a traditional bank with a vast national network in Germany with branches in nearly every city.
 This certainly makes it easier to conduct day-to-day business for the old school self-employed people.

 But you may have an online business or simply prefer to do your transactions online.
 Well now that we’ve arrived in the 21st century, Germany has a host of online banks now.
 Freelancers in Germany can easily open online business bank accounts with

 2.1) Web Hosting Service

 My websites have been with them since Sept 2019 with only positive experiences.
-I was so impressed by their responsive, helpful and approachable tech support that in 2020, I upgraded my plan and currently host seven websites with them.
+I was so impressed by the responsive, helpful and approachable tech support that in 2020, I upgraded my plan and currently host seven websites with them.

 The C-panel of Lyrical Host is in English by default.
 There’s an option to switch to a number of languages.
-Lyrical Host might be on the higher end, but considering all that is included in the cost-plus their fantastic tech support, they are worth every penny.
+Lyrical Host might be on the higher end, but considering all that is included in the cost-plus of their fantastic tech support, they are worth every penny.

 2.2) Domain Hosting Service

 Any experienced website owner will tell you never to host your domain and website with the same provider.